 At December 31,

-2019 2018 2017
+2020 2019 2018

 Number of customers with \$100,000 and greater in annual contract value at end of

-period 641 453 265
+period 837 641 453

-Non-GAAP Loss from Operations and Non-GAAP Operating Margin
+Non-GAAP Income (Loss) from Operations and Non-GAAP Operating Margin

-We use non-GAAP loss from operations along with non-GAAP operating margin as key indicators of our financial performance.
+We use non-GAAP income (loss) from operations along with non-GAAP operating margin as key indicators of our financial performance.
 We define these non-GAAP financial measures as their respective GAAP measures, excluding the effects of stock-based compensation, acquisition-related expenses and amortization of acquired intangible assets.
 Acquisition-related expenses include transaction expenses and costs related to the transfer of acquired intellectual property.

 We believe that these non-GAAP financial measures provide useful information about our core operating results over multiple periods.
-There are a number of limitations related to the use of the non-GAAP financial measures as compared to GAAP loss from operations and operating margin, including that non-GAAP loss from operations and non-GAAP operating margin exclude stock-based compensation expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and an important part of our compensation strategy.
+There are a number of limitations related to the use of the non-GAAP financial measures as compared to GAAP loss from operations and operating margin, including that non-GAAP income (loss) from operations and non-GAAP operating margin exclude stock-based compensation expense, which has been, and will continue to be, a significant recurring expense in our business and an important part of our compensation strategy.

-The following table presents a reconciliation of loss from operations, the most directly comparable financial measure calculated in accordance with GAAP, to non-GAAP loss from operations, and operating margin, the most directly comparable financial measure calculated in accordance with GAAP, to non-GAAP operating margin:
+The following table presents a reconciliation of loss from operations, the most directly comparable financial measure calculated in accordance with GAAP, to non-GAAP income (loss) from operations, and operating margin, the most directly comparable financial measure calculated in accordance with GAAP, to non-GAAP operating margin:

 Year Ended December 31,

-(dollars in thousands) 2019 2018 2017
+(dollars in thousands) 2020 2019 2018

-Loss from operations \$ (90,799) \$ (72,581) \$ (40,760)
+Loss from operations \$ (36,433) \$ (90,799) \$ (72,581)

-Stock-based compensation 43,443 22,875 7,760
+Stock-based compensation 59,573 43,443 22,875

-Acquisition-related expenses 3,970
+Acquisition-related expenses 339 3,970

-Amortization of acquired intangible assets 620 603 603
+Amortization of acquired intangible assets 2,314 620 603

-Non-GAAP loss from operations \$ (42,766) \$ (49,103) \$ (32,397)
+Non-GAAP income (loss) from operations \$ 25,793 \$ (42,766) \$ (49,103)

-Operating margin (26)% (27)% (22)%
+Operating margin (8)% (26)% (27)%

-Non-GAAP operating margin (12)% (18)% (17)%
+Non-GAAP operating margin 6 % (12)% (18)%

-Non-GAAP Net Loss, Non-GAAP Net Loss Per Share and Pro Forma Non-GAAP Net Loss Per Share
+Non-GAAP Net Income (Loss), Non-GAAP Earnings (Loss) Per Share and Pro Forma Non-GAAP Earnings (Loss) Per Share

-We use non-GAAP net loss, which excludes the effect of the accretion of Series A and B redeemable convertible preferred stock, stock-based compensation, acquisition-related expenses and amortization of acquired intangible assets, as well as the related tax impact, to calculate non-GAAP net loss per share and pro forma non-GAAP net loss per share.
-Pro forma non-GAAP net loss per share is calculated by giving effect to the conversion of our redeemable convertible preferred stock into common stock as though the conversion occurred at the beginning of each period presented prior to 2019.
+We use non-GAAP net income (loss), which excludes the effect of the accretion of Series A and B redeemable convertible preferred stock, stock-based compensation, acquisition-related expenses and amortization of acquired intangible assets, as well as the related tax impact, to calculate non-GAAP earnings (loss) per share and pro forma non-

+GAAP earnings (loss) per share.
+Pro forma non-GAAP earnings (loss) per share is calculated by giving effect to the conversion of our redeemable convertible preferred stock into common stock as though the conversion occurred at the beginning of 2018.
 We believe that these non-GAAP measures provide important information to management and investors because they facilitate comparisons of our core operating results over multiple periods.

-The following table presents a reconciliation of net loss, and net loss per share attributable to common stockholders, the most comparable financial measures calculated in accordance with GAAP, to non-GAAP net loss, non-GAAP net loss per share and pro forma non-GAAP net loss per share:
+The following table presents a reconciliation of net loss and net loss per share attributable to common stockholders, the most comparable financial measures calculated in accordance with GAAP, to non-GAAP net income (loss), non-GAAP earnings (loss) per share and pro forma non-GAAP earnings (loss) per share: